Noetherianity for infinite-dimensional toric varieties: Introduction and main result

 The remainder of the paper is organized as follows: In Section~\ref{sec:Reduction} we reduce the Main Theorem to a particular class of maps $\phi$ related to {\em matching monoids} of complete bipartite graphs.
-For these maps, we prove finite generation of the kernel in Section~\ref{sec:Relations}; in fact, we give an explicit upper bound on the degree of binomials needed to generate the kernel.
-In Section~\ref{sec:Noetherianity1} we prove Noetherianity of $\im \phi,$ still for our special $\phi,$ in the case where $\Sym(\NN)$ acts transitively on $Y$; and in Section~\ref{sec:Noetherianity2} we indicate the (mostly technical) extension to the case where $\Sym(\NN)$ has more orbits on $Y$.
-As in \cite{Cohen87,hillar2012finite}, the strategy in Sections~\ref{sec:Noetherianity1} and~\ref{sec:Noetherianity2} is to prove that a partial order on certain monoids is a well-partial-order; in our case, these are said matching monoids.
-Finally, in Section~\ref{sec:Computational} we establish that a finite $\Inc(\NN)$-generating set of $\ker \phi$ is (at least theoretically) computable, and we conclude the paper with a computational example in Section~\ref{sec:Example}.
+For these maps, finite generation of the kernel follows from recent results on the Birkhoff model \cite{Yamaguchi14}; see Section~\ref{sec:Relations}, where we also describe the image of $\phi$.
+In Section~\ref{sec:Noetherianity1} we prove Noetherianity of $\im \phi,$ still for our special $\phi$.
+As in \cite{Cohen87,hillar2012finite}, the strategy in Section~\ref{sec:Noetherianity1} is to prove that a partial order on certain monoids is a well-partial-order.
+In our case, these are said matching monoids, and the proof that they are well-partially-ordered is quite subtle.
+In Section~\ref{sec:Computational} we establish that a finite $\Inc(\NN)$-generating set of $\ker \phi$ is (at least theoretically) computable.
+The last Section describes a simpler {\em procedure} that one can attempt in order to obtain a generating set; at the moment, we do not know if this procedure is guaranteed to terminate.
+We conclude the paper with a computational example for which termination does occur.